JodieHillKitcherside/ci-project02-ipcc-ar6-quiz/README.md

 - All js files were showing error messages due to syntax errors, these have been corrected.
 - Test-knowl issues on starting the quiz.
 I logged the console each time pressed to check in Dev Tools, of which js errors explained on the syntax.
 Error message read that it didn't like the 'export' action I set for internal js files.
 This has been removed.
 - Gloabl and local bugs where repeated const and function usage was blocking js.
 This has been checked and changed appropriately.
+- Background image would not cover the entire screen display, so I have used view port width and height to adjust to all screen sizes.
+- Footer was misplaced under content where some of the divs were shorter, I have solved this by adding relative/abslute positioning, body and footer height a dn a padding bottom for body.

 ### Unsolved Bugs